Howard Hoffman

-Howard Hoffman (born October 6, 1954) is an American voice actor and a broadcast branding producer in New York City.
+Howard Hoffman is an American voice actor and a broadcast branding producer in New York City.
 He also operates the internet radio station Great Big Radio.
 He was also a presenter of Contemporary Hit Radio shows in New York City, Chicago, San Francisco, Providence, Phoenix, and Houston.

 Hoffman is currently the Creative Services/Production Director of WOR (AM)/iHeartMedia New York.

 Early career

-Howard's first radio job came in 1971 during his senior year in Suffern High School.
-An English Teacher (and faculty adviser of the school radio station WSHS), Hank Gross, was working at WTBQ Radio in Warwick, New York on weekends and brought in Howard to do odd jobs like news-gathering, music filing and an occasional newscast.
+Hoffman's first radio job came in 1971 during his senior year in Suffern High School.
+An English Teacher (and faculty adviser of the school radio station WSHS), Hank Gross, was working at WTBQ Radio in Warwick, New York on weekends and brought in Hoffman to do odd jobs like news-gathering, music filing and an occasional newscast.
 The station hired him full-time shortly thereafter, and he did the 2p.m.-to-signoff shift.
-While finishing his final year in high school, Howard also took on the role of music director, and the station made a transition from a "beautiful music" format to a more adult contemporary sound.
+While finishing his final year in high school, Hoffman also took on the role of music director, and the station made a transition from a "beautiful music" format to a more adult contemporary sound.

-After a brief stint in Spring Valley, New York, Howard landed his first Top 40 job doing evenings on WALL in Middletown, New York in 1973.
-It was here where Howard found his voice, relying heavily on listener phone participation.
+After a brief stint in Spring Valley, New York, Hoffman landed his first Top 40 job doing evenings on WALL in Middletown, New York in 1973.
+It was here where Hoffman found his voice, relying heavily on listener phone participation.
 What set the show apart was the inclusion of local and national pop culture topics as well as humorously touching on the news as part of the show's fabric, along with the hits and oldies.
 Hoffman said, "… that's where I first started doing stuff like putting callers on the air, clowning around with them, hanging up on them … and they loved it."
-Howard also included pre-recorded parodies and sketches, which were a coveted talent that set apart the top DJ entertainers.
+Hoffman also included pre-recorded parodies and sketches, which were a coveted talent that set apart the top DJ entertainers.
 This did not go unnoticed, and in 1974, he was hired at WDRQ in Detroit for his production and on-air skills.